munificent/craftinginterpreters/book/statements-and-state.md

 2. After the last statement is executed, tell the environment to delete all of those variables.

 That would work for the previous example.
-But, remember, one motivation for local scope is encapsulation -- a block of code in one corner of the program shouldn't interfere with some other one.
+But remember, one motivation for local scope is encapsulation -- a block of code in one corner of the program shouldn't interfere with some other block.
 Check this out:

 ```lox
 // How loud?